 Recommended Optional Program Components: None

 Course Objectives: This is the first course of two consecutive corporate finance courses in the second year which aims to provide the student with the basic tools for making financial decisions.
 This course will introduce the student to basic financial theory and concepts of corporate finance.
 This course will also ensure an understanding of relationship between financial theory and its practices.
-It will cover some of the theory and practice of decision-making within the corporation More of the emphasis will be on financial valuation, capital budgeting and cash flow analysis.
+The student is expected to learn all the basic tenets of financial management at the end of these two courses.
+In this course, more of the emphasis will be on financial algebra, the logic behind the valuation of fixed and variable income securities and basic financial ratios.

 Learning Outcomes